angular-ui/bootstrap/README.md

 ## Demo

-What to see directives in action?
-Visit https://github.com/angular-ui/bootstrap!
+Do you want to see directives in action?
+Visit http://angular-ui.github.com/bootstrap/!

 ## Project philosophy